Dynamic Adversarial Resource Allocation: the dDAB Game: Algorithmic Solution

 \subsection{Action Extraction From Q-Sets}

-Recall that all the results we obtained in the previous sections directly considered the states in the reachable set as the actions of the \defender{}.
-However, when a dDAB game is played, the Player still needs to deploy a feasible action $K_t$ to achieve the desired next state.
-Formally, the action extraction problem is formulated as: \begin{problem}[Action Extraction] Given \defender{}'s current state $\x_t \in \nsp{t}{i_{t-1}}$ and the observed \attacker{}'s next state $i_t \in \neighbor{i_{t-1}}$, find the feasible action $K_t \in \K$ that takes the \defender{} to a new state $\x_{t+1} \in \RSet(\x_t) \cap \nsp{t}{i_t}$. \end{problem} By the construction of $\nsp{t}{i_t}$, the existence of such new state $\x_{t+1}$ is guaranteed.
+Recall that we have treated the next state $\x_{t+1}$ in the reachable set as the action chosen by the \defender{} at step~$t$.
+Executing such a strategy in practice requires identifying a feasible action matrix $K_t \in \K$ that satisfies $\x_{t+1} = K_t \x_t$.

+By construction of the reachable set $\RSet(\x_t)$, the existence of such an action is guaranteed.
 We propose to find a feasible action $K_t$ that transitions the system to $\x_{t+1}$ by solving a simple matrix equation.
 Recall the characterization of $\RSet(\x_t)$ in Lemma~\ref{lmm:RSet-Polytope}.
-Specifically, if $\x_{t+1} \in \RSet(\x_t) \cap \nsp{t}{i_t} \subseteq \RSet(\x_t)$, it satisfies
+Specifically, if $\x_{t+1} \in \RSet(\x_t)$, it satisfies

 Any $\x_{t+1}$ in the intersection would have the safety guarantee, and consequently the selection can be arbitrary.
 Since the intersection set is a bounded polytope, one may simply select the centroid or a vertex of the intersection as $\x_{t+1}$.
 Since $\x_t$ and $\{\hatK^{(\ell)}\}_\ell$ are all known variables at time step $t$, the vector-form coefficients $\bm{\lambda}$ can be found by solving the following problem: